rabelloo/tamda/README.md

 ## Goal

-Other functional programming languages either lack TypeScript support - or has it very shallowly, or go in too deep into functional programming with mandatory data structures such as Functors and Monads.
+Other functional programming languages either lack TypeScript support - or has it very shallowly, or dive too deep into functional programming with mandatory data structures such as Functors and Monads.

 Tamda aims to address these issues: